humuhumuhumu/Cybersecurity-Projects/htb_academy/intro-threat-hunting-elastic/stuxbox-hunt/README.md

 # Tracing an Intrusion: An End-to-End Threat Hunt with a SIEM

-> *This writeup details my methodology for completing the "Hunting For Stuxbot" module from Hack The Box Academy.*
+> *This writeup details my methodology for completing the "Introduction to Threat Hunting" module from Hack The Box Academy.*

 ## 1. The Challenge: An Overview

 In this investigation, I acted as a security analyst for a simulated enterprise network.
-My objective was to use a SIEM (Kibana) to analyze endpoint (Sysmon) and network (Zeek) logs to determine if the network had been compromised by a known malware campaign.
-The goal was to trace the full attack chain, from initial access to lateral movement.
+My objective was to use a SIEM (Kibana) to analyze endpoint (Sysmon) and network (Zeek) logs to determine if the network had been compromised.
+The goal was to trace the full attack chain by writing and executing a series of precise KQL queries.

 ---

 ## 2. Tools Used

 * **SIEM**: Kibana / ELK Stack
-* **Endpoint Telemetry**: Sysmon
+* **Endpoint Telemetry**: Sysmon, Windows Event Logs
 * **Network Telemetry**: Zeek
 * **Query Language**: KQL (Kibana Query Language)